kubesphere/community/sig-advocacy-and-outreach/summer-ospp/customize-notification-receivers-using-a-webhook.md

 # Project

-Customize Notification Receivers Using A Webhook
+Customize Notification Receivers Using A Webhook -【 Deprecated 】

 ## Project Goal